NeRO-v/UserDEV-v1/README.md

 Hey, I'm new to programming and IT
-Looking forward to learning and discussing coding, OSiNT, etc.
+Looking forward to learning and discussing programming, computer hardware, etc.
 If you are looking to talk, don't be shy as I'm eager to meet new people.
 Thanks for reading.